-Students seeking approval of a change in their course programme or seeking to withdraw from subjects must make application to the Head of the School responsible for the course on a form available from School offices.
+Students seeking approval for variation of enrolment programme or seeking to withdraw from subjects must make application to the Head of the School responsible for the course on a form available from School offices.
 The Registrar will inform students of the decision.
 Approval of withdrawal from subjects is not automatic, each application being determined after considering the circumstances advanced as justifying withdrawal.
-It should be noted that a student is regarded as having failed in a subject if he enrolled in it in any year and did not pass the annual examination-not sitting for the examination is regarded as not passing the examination.
+It should be noted that withdrawal from a subject or course after Term I will not be approved unless there are special circumstances.
+It is emphasized that failure to sit for the examination in any subject for which a student has enrolled is regarded as failure to pass that examination unless written approval to withdraw has been given by the Registrar.